LexRiver/dome/README.md

 ## init()

-This method can be overwritten.
+This method is for overwrite.
 It will be executed before first render.

 ```tsx
 interface Attrs{ // to add custom attributes to component